 Moscow Kremlin

-Organs state power Russian Federation, state authorities of the constituent entities of the Russian Federation and bodies local government can provide assistance to communities of small peoples and their unions (associations) in the form of tax benefits and benefits, targeted financing, targeted training of personnel in professions necessary for communities of small peoples, etc. or their unions (associations) may give them separate powers of local self-government bodies.
+Organs state power of the Russian Federation, state authorities of the constituent entities of the Russian Federation and bodies local government can provide assistance to communities of small peoples and their unions (associations) in the form of providing tax benefits and benefits, targeted financing, targeted training of personnel in professions necessary for communities of small peoples, etc. In places where small peoples live compactly, local governments, at the suggestion of communities of small peoples or their unions (associations) may vest them with certain powers of local government bodies.

 1. Use of forests in places of traditional residence and economic activity of persons belonging to the indigenous peoples of the North, Siberia and the Far East of the Russian Federation

-3. List of precursors whose turnover in the Russian Federation is limited and for which control measures are established in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation
+3. List of precursors, the circulation of which in the Russian Federation is limited and in respect of which control measures are established in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation

-4. List of narcotic drugs and psychotropic substances, the circulation of which in the Russian Federation is limited and for which control measures are established in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation
+4. List of narcotic drugs and psychotropic substances, the circulation of which is limited in the Russian Federation and for which control measures are established in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation

-5. List of psychotropic substances whose turnover in the Russian Federation is limited and for which the exclusion of certain control measures is allowed in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation
+5. List of psychotropic substances, the circulation of which in the Russian Federation is limited and in respect of which certain control measures may be excluded in accordance with the legislation of the Russian Federation and international treaties of the Russian Federation

 6. RUSSIAN FEDERATION FEDERAL LAW ON AMENDING THE CIVIL PROCEDURE CODE OF THE RUSSIAN FEDERATION AND THE ARBITRATION PROCEDURE CODE OF THE RUSSIAN FEDERATION

-Constituent documents of communities of indigenous peoples
+Constituent documents of indigenous communities

-(examples of legal documents)
+(samples of legal documents)

 Moscow